 The jury is still out on whether the meme stock trend is good or bad for the industry, but the topic keeps making headlines and the trading volume for meme stocks is significant.
-The market is volatile and unpredictable, so make sure you do your research before you invest.
+The market is volatile and unpredictable, so make sure you do your research before jumping on the bandwagon.

 Invest smarter with the right trading tools